A Method for Applying Jobs-to-Be-Done to Product and Service Design

 In the game mechanics effort, I started with a definition of gamification itself.
 This set the tone for the discussion.
 I believed there were several areas that could benefit, so I focused the discussion around collaboration, engagement and three other areas.
 This framed the discussion without corralling customers too tightly in what they wanted to express.
 It also gave a nice rhythm, as we worked through each of the five areas.

 Unsurprisingly in the discussions with customers, they had ideas for applying game mechanics to a job-to-be-done.
-Since the discussion was focused on their needs and wants, I would take these ideas and add them to a separate Spigit idea community.
+Since the discussion was focused on their needs and wants, I would take these ideas and add them to a separate idea community.

 Rate satisfaction with fulfillment of each job